Full derivation of the wave kinetic equation: Introduction

 Despite being open for quite some time, progress on this problem for wave systems only started in the past twenty years.
 In part, this is due to the fact that it relied on techniques that didn't mature until then, like progress in the analysis of probabilistic nonlinear PDE, combinatorics of Feynman diagrams, and in some cases analytic number theory, all of which are components that address various facets of the problem.
 We shall survey the previous results leading up to this work in Section \ref{background}.
 In another part, as we shall see and explain below (see Section \ref{CriticalityComment}), the full resolution of this problem is a \emph{probabilistically-critical problem}, and prior to this work, no such result existed even in the parabolic setting.

-We consider the nonlinear Schr\"odinger (NLS) equation as a prototypical example of a nonlinear dispersive equation.
+We consider the nonlinear Schr\"odinger (NLS) equation as a {fundamental and prototypical system in nonlinear wave theory.
+This is partly due its unique \emph{universality property} in this class, in the sense that any Hamiltonian dispersive system gives (NLS) in an appropriate scaling limit (see \cite{SuSu})}.
 Our main result is a full rigorous derivation of the wave kinetic equation (WKE) up to $O(1)$ timescales.
 This means timescales that are independent of the asymptotic parameters involved in the thermodynamic limit, namely the size $L$ of the domain and the strength $\alpha$ of the nonlinearity.
 For the sake of definiteness, this will be done under the scaling law $\alpha L\sim 1$, which is of particular mathematical interest as we shall explain later.
 However, our approach is fairly general and allows treating some other scaling laws with minor modifications (cf. Section \ref{SLComment}).